bitwarden/contributing-docs/docs/getting-started/mobile/android/f-droid/index.md

 :::warning

-NEVER push changes signed by a locally generated keystore or config.
+Never push changes signed by a locally generated keystore or config.

 Using a locally generated keystore or config forces regeneration of ALL metadata and re-signs the repository.
 These changes should only be used for local testing.

 :::

-It's possible to run a local F-droid server for end-to-end testing.
+It's possible to run a local F-Droid server for end-to-end testing.
 This type of testing requires setting up your machine as a web-server and copying the entire repository into your web root directory.
-Instructions on setting up a local demo repository can be found in the official F-droid docs, [here](https://f-droid.org/docs/Setup_an_F-Droid_App_Repo/#local-demo-repo-howto).
+Instructions on setting up a local demo repository can be found in the official F-Droid docs, [here](https://f-droid.org/docs/Setup_an_F-Droid_App_Repo/#local-demo-repo-howto).

 :::note